Dimon-II/DeCard64/README.md

 - subdirectory with pictures;
 - subdirectory local fonts;
 - can include an additional library of SVG-elements (clipart).

-These file and directory names are stored in xml project file.
+These names of files and directories are stored in XML-project file.

 The basic principle: there are no "drag and drop" actions, only "text of this table cell is... ":
 - wrapped text in this area